drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		pseudocode-list(booktabs: true, numbered-title: [Parallel flipping])[
 			+ Set array of triangles which should be flipped to -1
-			+ Perform incircle checks on all triangles and mark sucessful triagles for flipping // checkIncircleAll();
+			+ Perform incircle checks on all triangles and mark successful triangles for flipping // checkIncircleAll();
-			+ Check for possible flip conflicts and mark sucessful triagles for flipping // checkFlipConflicts();
+			+ Check for possible flip conflicts and mark successful triangles for flipping // checkFlipConflicts();

 			+ *while* there are configurations to flip
 				+ Write relevant quadrilaterals